computer

 Work for the Western Methodist Justice Movement, Affirmation, and the Reconciling Congregation Program and at the legacy Rocky Mountain Conference provided in-depth learning about web site development, programming and maintenance.

 So I enjoy computer-related stuff.
-I now use Linux/GNU (Ubuntu), on a box put together from parts from JDR Microdevices and my "junk box."
-It has a 3.6gHz Intel Pentium processor, 1 GB ram, 30 GB and 320 GB hard drives, SVGA video, and CD-RW.
+I have a couple of Linux/GNU (Ubuntu), systems, one on a box put together from parts from my "junk box."
+It has an old motherboard that can access 5.25" and 3.5" floppy drives to recover things I wrote years ago...
 It is fun getting "under the hood", putting it all together, and keeping it running.

 Besides the above box, I have a small HP machine and a hand-me-down Asus server with terabytes of storage!

-I showed my appreciation several years ago to Dell for offering a computer with Linux preloaded by buying a laptop with Ubuntu 9.04; my laptop now runs Ubuntu 16!
-Suspends, hibernates, has fast video, large hard drive and lots of memory.
+I showed my appreciation several years ago to Dell for offering a computer with Linux preloaded by buying a laptop with Ubuntu 9.04; several laptops later, my laptop now runs Ubuntu 24!
+Suspends, has fast video, large SSD and lots of memory.
 I like it!
-Oh, and it is dual-booted with Windows 10.
+Oh, and it is dual-booted with Windows 11.

 When I worked at the Rocky Mountain Conference office, I helped in a refurbishing project bringing free or low-cost computers to churches and pastors.
 The free ones used the free and open source software Ubuntu Linux operating with free and open source software office suite, web browser, e-mail client, bookkeeping, and Bible study.

-We have CenturyLink DSL (!--fiber is not yet available in this part of Arvada) to our house.
-Besides the router functions of the CL boxes, we have a wireless router which also protects the computers and smartphones The printer is an Epson ET 4750, accessible through the network.
-No problems getting it networked with my Linux box, or my partner's machine.
+We have CenturyLink/Lumen fiber to our house.
+Besides the router functions of the CL box, we have a wireless router which also protects the computers and smartphones.
+The printer is an Epson ET 4750, accessible through the network.
+No problems getting it networked with my Linux box, or my partner's Windows machine.

 I enjoy surfing the Web, and learning about all kinds of things from TCP/IP networking, CSS, Joomla!, to PHP.